 That’s probably for the best, but we can’t help but have some good-natured (if ultimately futile) questions about Super Mario.
 Some of these questions are “answered” in Universal and Illumination’s The Super Mario Bros.
-Movie, which is now in theaters, but the film is just one of many possible versions of what the Mario franchise is.
+Movie, but the film is just one of many possible versions of what the Mario franchise is.
 (There will also be mild spoilers for the movie in this post.)

 And, without further ado, let’s go down the rabbit hole — err, make that “down the green pipe.”